janisaiad/SCIML/README.md

 Many fourier layers lead to a very unstable and low training Try to infer time after time with a pipeline
 Use a NACA dataset

-for neuraloperator, don't forget torch_harmonics and wandb
+for fno heat, we can try to infer on a completely different solutions to see for neuraloperator, don't forget torch_harmonics and wandb